 Awards: Winner—2018 Spiel des Jahres

 What is Azul?

-I said it earlier, but I do not want to presume that everyone knows what Azul is.
-It is an abstract strategy game for 2-4 players where you draft tiles from several options and then move those tiles onto a wall you are designing.
+I said it earlier, but I don’t want to presume that everyone knows what Azul is.
+It’s an abstract strategy game for 2-4 players where you draft tiles from several options and then move those tiles onto a wall you are designing.
 You score more points by moving tiles onto your wall that are adjacent to other tiles (like the way you score in Qwirkle, if you are familiar with that game).
 If a player fills a row with 5 tiles, the game ends.
 Players calculate their final points and the player with the most wins and gets to clean up while the others go off and sulk.